-This is achieved by creating an air gap between the protective layers and, the more layers your pop filter has, the more effective it will be.
+This is achieved by creating an air gap between the protective layers, and the more layers your pop filter has, the more effective it will be.

-These particles contain small amounts of salt, which, over time, can begin to corrode at the internal wiring.
+These particles contain small amounts of salt, which, over time, can begin to corrode the internal wiring.
 So, by reducing the risk of this happening, you’ll be prolonging the life of your microphone.

 You’ll notice that there are a couple of styles to choose from when you’re shopping for a pop filter.
 The type you choose will mostly come down to personal preference; however, there are still some things to bear in mind.

 A pop filter placed in front of the microphone in a ‘hovering’ fashion is a good choice for covering larger mics.

 They can be a little trickier to install, though.
 If this is the style you’re considering purchasing, make sure it has a solid and flexible gooseneck.